jvanbockryck/nem-catapult-metadata-proposal/README.md

 >* **"nem:oracleDevider"**: Formula that devides the input to issue mosaics

 ### Identity documents for the LocalWind energy generator (device)
-The generator DID is a public DID of a device that is owned Localwind.
-Localwind could re-use their oracle account to register the DID Document and Verifiable Claim to proof for this electricity generator device.
+The generator DID is a public DID of a device that is owned by Localwind.
+Localwind could re-use their oracle account to register the DID Document and Verifiable Claim as proof for this electricity generator device.

 ![identity registration for the electricity generator device](images/step4.png)